fun things to do with kids in madrid spain - family travel

 (Picture book)

-Mini-biography of Diego Velazquez, master portrait painter.
-Velazquez came to Madrid to paint the royal family, and spent 37 years in the Spanish court.
-He painted princes on horseback, princesses in glittering gowns, royal pets, and his most famous painting, Las Meninas, which you'll see in the Prado.
-(Picture book)
+Biography of Diego Velazquez, master portrait painter.
+Velazquez came to Madrid to paint the royal family, he painted princes on horseback, princesses in glittering gowns, royal pets, and his most famous painting, Las Meninas, which you'll see in the Prado.
+(Activity book)